spocksbrain/exo-langgraph01/README.md

    Note: The system will look for a `.env` file in the root directory first, then in the `exo/` directory.
    Both formats (with or without the `EXO_` prefix) are supported for backward compatibility.

+   **Important**: Make sure to use an OpenAI API key (starting with "sk-"), not an Anthropic API key (starting with "sk-ant-").
+The system uses the OpenAI API for its LLM functionality.

 ### Troubleshooting Installation